siegelz/core-bench/README.md

 You can find the CORE-Bench [paper here](https://arxiv.org/abs/2409.11363) and view the [dataset here](https://huggingface.co/datasets/siegelz/core-bench).

 ## Harness Description
 This harness allows you to easily evaluate your own agents, or the `AutoGPT` and `CORE-Bench` agents, on the `CORE-Bench` dataset.
-The harness runs agents in an isolated environment (either locally in a Docker container or an Azure VM).
+The harness runs agents in an isolated environment (either locally in a Docker container or on an Azure VM).
 The harness also provides a simple interface for adding new agents to the benchmark.

 If you are interested in generating figures and tables from the `CORE-Bench` paper, please see the `benchmark/paper_figures.ipynb` notebook.